f1rehead/SlideshowSE/readme.md

 ## Screenshots

-1. Here's what a default slideshow can look like.
-Sit back, grab a beer, enjoy.
+1. Here's what a slideshow can look like.
+This one uses a custom stylesheet.

 2. Create a new slideshow.
 Slides and settings specific to this slideshow can be set here.